 Official changes in graduate objectives are to be initiated at GAPE.
-If the change in objective is from one graduate major to another, from one plan to another (e.g., Plan A to Plan B), or from a credential program to a master's program, the Application for a Change of Graduate Major form, available at www.sjsu.edu/gape/forms, must be completed.
+If the change in objective is from one graduate major to another, from one plan to another (e.g., Plan A to Plan B), or from a credential program to a master's program, the Application for a Change of Graduate Major form, available at www.sjsu.edu/ gape/forms, must be completed.
 Submission of this form by the student is not, however, synonymous with approval of the change.
 The new department must agree to the change by virtue of a communication with GAPE.
 There is no fee for this change so long as the student was enrolled the semester prior to the application term.
 The student should become knowledgeable of any additional admission requirements of the department being entered.
 Student transfer to the new major is not automatic but instead requires approval from the incoming department.
 The department must follow up the student request by signing the Change of Major Decision Form (available to graduate advisors only by request to GAPE) and mailing it to GAPE.
 GAPE will then inform the Registrar of the change so that the student's official record can be updated.
-Changes from post-baccalaureate to graduate standing require completion of the CSU graduate admission application on CSU Mentor followed by processing through both university and department admission criteria.
+Changes from post-baccalaureate to graduate standing require completion of the CSU graduate admission application on CSU Apply followed by processing through both university and department admission criteria.
 A \$55 application fee is charged for processing.

-If a student obtains permission to change major or concentration after advancing to graduate candidacy and the second program has different requirements than the first, then a new candidacy form (Petition for Advancement to Graduate Candidacy) with the signature of the new graduate advisor must be filed.
+May 8, 2017 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE If a student obtains permission to change major or concentration after advancing to graduate candidacy and the second program has different requirements than the first, then a new candidacy form (Petition for Advancement to Graduate Candidacy) with the signature of the new graduate advisor must be filed.
 The change of either major or concentration is made by virtue of approval of the Application for a Change in Graduate Major.
 Graded courses on the first form can be eliminated on the second form if not part of the new curriculum.

 For a change in plan from Plan A (thesis) or C (creative project) to Plan B (project or comprehensive exams) or vice versa, no new candidacy form is needed.
 Any 299 units, project course units, or exam preparation course units in which a Credit was given must be retroactively dropped or, less attractive to students, changed to an NC.
 For a switch to Plan B, project and exam preparation courses as well as additional content courses might then be required, depending on the program.
 These changes all require that GAPE be informed by means of filing the Request for Course Substitution in Master's Degree Program for each course change.
+Degree requirements for the new plan must be satisfied in full.
+Therefore, retroactively adding a 298 (project) class, for example, in place of a 299 (thesis) class will be permitted only if all the requirements of the project have been met.
+The requirements for projects include a written report in every case.